Introduction to Shape Nodes - The Cursor

 1. Creating a new Cursor instance

-2. Placing the cursor at the center of the screen, that is (frame.midX, frame.midY)
+2. Placing the cursor at the center of the screen, (frame.midX, frame.midY)

 3. Adding the cursor to the list of children in the scene nodes hierarchy